paul-schaaf/roomr/README.md

 - ability to add info to room blockings (e.g. who the people who blocked this room are, what they are doing etc.)
 - ability to block rooms by clicking on them instead of using the form
 - add feature to bulk add rooms
 - better UI/UX.
 On the browser it looks a little clunky because there is so much space next to the form.
-On mobile, the form at the top is a little difficult to reach and use
+On mobile,the form at the top is a little difficult to reach and use
 ### Authentication System
 *WORK IN PROGRESS*: The authentication system is currently being worked on.
 It happens on different branches, not to interfere with the working master branch.
 It uses React router for client side routing and adds a login page, memberonly pages and an admin area.
 Server side authentication will be done using passport.js, specifically the passport-local strategy.

 Live on master-dev: It is now possible to create entities.
 This makes the creator admin of that entity.
 The creator can then log in and block and unblock rooms, show admin settings, add and remove rooms.
 Admin can also add users that can log into the entity.
 He has to give them an email and password to add them.
-Deleting users is not yet available.
-ErrorMessage.js was edited to also show success messages when a form action succeeds
+Admins can also delete users.
+ErrorMessage.js was edited to also show success messages when a form action succeeds (which is why it is now called ResponseMessage.js)

 More will follow...